Payments

 If you add classes during the add/drop period, you have approximately a month to pay for them.
 Please check your Student Account Statement after the add/drop period and pay any balance due.
 Specific due dates and late fees for the current semester can be found on the Billing & Payments page of MyNaropa.

-If you cannot pay tuition in full by the due date, Naropa offers a payment plan for the fall and spring semesters that breaks your tuition into three monthly payments.
+If you cannot pay tuition in full by the due date, Naropa offers a payment plan which splits the balance into 3 or 5 monthly payments.
+Please note that the 5 payment option in only available for Fall and Spring.

 You must be a degree-seeking student at Naropa and have at least a $500 unpaid balance in order to participate in this plan.